ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-01-05-building-the-shower-cabin.md

 ![Garage in front of the house](/assets/images/IMG_3718.jpg)

-We were able to enjoy a couple of sunny days but the weather became colder every day.
+We were able to enjoy a couple of sunny days but the weather became colder quickly.
 It didn't take long until the first snow covered the ground. :snowflake:

 ![Garage in front of the house](/assets/images/IMG_3900.jpg)